TheRealAnonymous008/quartz/content/personal/ideas/Beliefs and General Principles.md

 * As of writing (2023), this field has been rapidly growing.
 While there are ways for it to be used poorly, it can also finally bring about a better society overall--a change in values and way of thinking; more convenience, and more time for people to pursue their passions for their own sake, while letting machines do the rest.

+* Disruptive technology will be seen as bad by the masses (i.e., how AI is seen in 2023) out of fear that people will be replaced by machines.
+Yet, machines free our minds to think of more meaningful things.
+Perhaps a radical cultural shift, a maturation of our society is needed to accept these changes.

 * Automated Theorem Proving and [[Machine Learning and Mathematical Reasoning|Mathematical Reasoning]] is very interesting.
 Maybe we'll have an ML model that will be as good as a mathematician.

 * [Silicon-based Photonics is a promising future for running large AI models in a more efficient way]((https://www.youtube.com/watch?v=t0yj4hBDUsc)